VAQ-140: History

 In mid-2011 the squadron returned to Aviano Air Base in support of Operation Unified Protector, and NATO operations over Libya.
 Throughout this deployment, the squadron maintained a 100% sortie completion rate while compiling 164 sorties and 1086 combat hours.

 Following their return to NAS Whidbey Island, the squadron embarked on a pre-deployment workup schedule, which saw the squadron conduct a detachment to Naval Air Station Fallon for Airwing Fallon, and three detachments to Dwight D. Eisenhower for TSTA and COMPUTEX.
 At the conclusion of their workup cycle, the squadron embarked on a six- and a five-month deployment with a two-month break back in Whidbey in support of Operation Enduring Freedom and maritime security operations in the 5th Fleet Area of Responsibility.
 These cruises marked the last time the squadron would deploy with the EA-6B Prowler.
-During 2012, the squadron was awarded the Medical Blue “M”, the Safety “S”, the Golden Wrench, the Battle “E” and the Radford award.
+During 2012, the squadron was awarded the Medical Blue "M", the Safety "S", the Golden Wrench, the Battle "E" and the Radford award.

 The squadron completed transition to the EA-18G Growler in July 2014.

 The squadron deployed aboard USS Harry S. Truman from November 2015 to July 2016 conducting combat operation in Iraq and Syria in support of Operation Inherent Resolve.

 The squadron deployed aboard USS LINCOLN CVN-72 for an extended deployment dubbed "The Endless Bummer" to ease the tension with Iran.

+The squadron deployed aboard the USS George H.W.
+Bush (CVN-77) from August 2022 to April 2023 to the 6th Fleet Area of Responsibility, a deployment colloquially dubbed " The Mediterranean Pleasure Cruise."

+In April of 2024, the squadron deployed aboard the USS George Washington (CVN-73) to take the ship from Norfolk, Virginia to San Diego, California to prepare the ship for its transition back into the 7th Fleet Area of Responsibility.
+The deployment took the ship and the squadron around both coasts of South America, using the Strait of Magellan to cross from the Atlantic Ocean into the Pacific Ocean.